GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 As a rule of thumb:

 - Keep $n$ small enough that all share locations can be **named and documented** clearly.
-- Use additional layers (for example, a separate BIP39 passphrase, or independent wallets) rather than extremely large \(n\) to express complex policies.
+- Use additional layers (for example, a separate BIP39 passphrase, or independent wallets) rather than extremely large $n$ to express complex policies.

 #### F.6 Alignment with the “We Instruct, You Execute” Model